emissary-ingress/emissary/user-guide/tracing-tutorial-zipkin.md

 In the Zipkin UI, click on the "Find Traces" button to get a listing instrumented traces.
 Each of the traces that are displayed can be clicked on, which provides further information about each span and associated metadata.

-## More
+## Learn More

-For more details about configuring the external tracing service, read the documentation on [external tracing](/reference/services/tracing-service).
+For more details about configuring the external, distributed tracing service, read about [distrubuted tracing](/reference/services/tracing-service).